oicheryl/oicheryl.github.io/cloudnativelondon/promote.md

 description: "Request to share your events and offers at Cloud Native London."
 ---

 You are welcome to share relevant events and offers with Cloud Native London.
-Your promotion will be emailed to our 10k members twice, once before and once after a meetup, and be displayed in event blog posts.
+Promotion costs £300, and your message will be shared to our 10k members 2x in our Wednesday newsletters.

-You will need to make a donation of £300 (no VAT), payable by debit/credit card.

 <!-- Load Stripe.js on your website. -->
 <script src="https://js.stripe.com/v3"></script>